The Overcomplication of Modern Digital Cameras?

 On the cusp

-As we reach the end of summer here in Australia, I’ve been exploiting the the effects of La Niña.
+As we reach the end of summer here in Australia, I’ve been exploiting the effects of La Niña.
 With the Melbourne Art Book Fair approaching rapidly, I was hesitant to head out to make pictures but this Friday the weather was just right, so I exploited that and made pictures for a couple of hours.

 google earth view of the are explored